Gustave Paul Lacapelle

 Gustave Paul Lacapelle was a French Général de Corps d'Armée of World War I. He was known for commanding the 1st and 13th Army Corps and for his participation during the Battle of Soissons.
 He was also a recipient of the Grand Officer of the Legion of Honor.

 Early Military Career

 Gustave was born in Troyes, Aube as the son of the French officer Albert Auguste Nicolas Lacapelle and Marguerite Charlotte du Houx.
-He attended the École spéciale militaire de Saint-Cyr in 1887 and graduated in 1889, ranking 12th out of 446 students and was a second lieutenant of the at Nice.
+He attended the École spéciale militaire de Saint-Cyr in 1887 and graduated in 1889, ranking 12th out of 446 students and was a second lieutenant of the 6th Alpine Chasseurs Battalion at Nice.
 Lacapelle was promoted to captain in April 1898 and enrolled in the École de guerre and married Geneviève Marie Joséphine Cornudet (1876-1954) on 30 April 1899.
 He graduated in November 1900 and ranked 17th out of 80 but remained as a trainee until February 1903 after serving with the 85th Infantry Regiment.